International Business Travel Tips and Advice

 Keep a Guidebook on Hand

 Travel guidebook brands like Lonely Planet, Rick Steves, and Frommer’s don’t just include restaurant recommendations and museum reviews.
 They also contain valuable safety resources, from information on problematic traffic to advice for LGBT travelers.
 And they also walk travelers through all their transportation resources, including the safest and easiest ways to get to and from the airport.
-If there’s a taxi scam or a dodgy rideshare you should know about, they’ll mention it.
+If there’s a taxi scam or dodgy rideshare you should know about, they’ll mention it.
 If you’re arriving late in the evening, early in the morning, or in the middle of rush hour, you’ll be especially glad of the advice.

 Resources for Female Travelers on Business Trips

-From cultural expectations on local dress codes to misogynistic behavior from colleagues, women’s business travel is fraught with frustrating and occasionally dangerous challenges.
+From cultural expectations of local dress codes to misogynistic behavior from colleagues, women’s business travel is fraught with frustrating and occasionally dangerous challenges.
 The same guidebooks which walk travelers through their airport transportation options also include travel resources for women.
 This information includes listings for sexual assault crisis centers and information on female-friendly community organizations.

 Take Advantage of Odd Hours